 - Choose Your Cosmetics With Care: Consider buying makeup such as foundation with an SPF factor.
 Also, if you wear lip balm, choose a brand with SPF protection to protect the sensitive skin on your lips.

 Taking some steps to protect your skin from the sunlight can help you and your family members enjoy more peace of mind as you head out to relish these lovely summer days.
-Thanks for reading. - Alan
+Alan’s Factory Outlet carports are a great way to get some shade.
+Thanks for reading. – Alan